longhorn/website/content/kb/troubleshooting-rwx-volume-fails-to-attached-caused-by-protocol-not-supported.md

 ---
 title: "Troubleshooting: RWX Volume Fails to Be Attached Caused by `Protocol not supported`"
-author: Derek Su
+authors:
+- "Derek Su"
 draft: false
 date: 2023-10-27
+versions:
+- "all"
 catelogies:
 - "volume"
 ---

 ## Applicable versions